dinanathsj29/css-variables-practical-guide-tutorial/README.md

 1.5.1.2.
 Declaring a global / globally scoped CSS Variables - Convert above Green Theme to Blue Theme
 ---------------------

-Its pretty easy to change the variable values once at central place and it simply modify the themes or base properties look/feel/appearance
+It is pretty easy to change the variable values once at a central place and it simply modifies the themes or base properties look/feel/appearance

 - To convert above metioned Green Theme into Blue Theme, just change: `--base-bg-color: #6696f9; --base-text-color: #37327b` and you are done.